gkarat/tic-tac-toe/README.md

 - width and height >= 3
 - two last arguments are for defining player1 and player2
 - h is for human and c is for computer

+##### This game was a part of my homework, special thanks to David Dobrovolny and Radim Sasinka